 What were the results?

-The EPA and NSW PFAS Taskforce recommended that, as a precaution, specific residents near Liverpool City Council’s Western Depot not use surface water for drinking, cooking or watering produce (fruit, vegetables, herbs and poultry).
-The potentially affected residents downstream of the Depot and upstream of Kemps Creek have been notified.
+The NSW EPA and NSW PFAS Taskforce recommended that, as a precaution, specific residents near Liverpool City Council’s Western Depot not use surface water for drinking, cooking or watering produce (fruit, vegetables, herbs and poultry).
+The potentially affected residents downstream of the Depot and upstream of Kemps Creek were notified.
 This advice does not apply to the wider Kemps Creek community.

 What happens now?